-It happened on the way back from Ipswich, I can hear you saying your not surprised but seriously.
-On my way up the M1 motorway in pre rush hour traffic it dawned on me in no way I had ever experienced before.
-I wanted to get out of this car, I wanted to get back to the office as quickly as possible so I wouldn’t have top sit, let alone drive this car anymore.
+It happened on the way back from Ipswich, I can hear you saying you’re not surprised, but seriously.
+On my way up the M1 motorway in pre-rush hour traffic it dawned on me, something I have never experienced before.
+I wanted to get out of this car, I wanted to get back to the office as quickly as possible so I wouldn’t have to sit, let alone drive this car anymore.
 Never and I do mean never, have I ever felt such strong negative feelings about a car.

 Sure there are cars that I don’t like, Corsa B for example, but I could always think of a good point of driving it (good brakes).
 But the Mazda 6 was different, this car was completely and utterly soulless.
 It had been a long journey, 80% of which was on motorways and by the end I was completely sick of the car.
 I had been driving the car on country roads for a while and I think the quality of the roads had confused me into thinking that the car was actually quite good.